realtechsupport/ActionCameraCode/README.md

 kernel = (11,11)
 type = process_images_blur (datapath+'temp/', datapath, kernel)

 3) *overlay two video segments in a given proportion  * segment1 = 'mv1.mp4'
 segment2 = 'mv1_edgedetect.mp4'
 seg1_contrib = 0.3; seg2_contrib = 1-seg1_contrib
 type = process_images_videooverlay(datapath, 'temp/', 'temp2/', segment1, segment2, seg1_contrib, seg2_contrib)

 4)*create a new .mp4 from the images created in any of the previous steps  * create_video_from_images(datapath, 'temp/', framerate, reverse, output)

 **Detailed examples**
-see extract_process_make.py for the complete pipeline of extraction, manipulation and video segment creation.
+see *extract_process_make.py* for the complete pipeline of extraction, manipulation and video segment creation.
-see combine_segments.py to see how the individual segments are placed into a final video product.
+see *combine_segments.py* to see how the individual segments are placed into a final video product.

+**Sameple output**
+see video folder

 **Known issues**
 H265 encoded files are currently not supported (on the todo list)